 New Drug Submission (NDS)

-• Regulatory support for pre and post-license submission interactions and follow up activities with the Canadian Health Authority (Health Canada) throughout the NDS approval program.
+• Regulatory support for pre- and post-license submission interactions and follow-up activities with Health Canada throughout the NDS approval program.

-• Regulatory support for pre-submission or pre-application meetings by interacting with the appropriate directorate of Health Canada and preparation of meeting requests, meeting packages, and other post meeting requirements.
+• Regulatory support for pre-submission or pre-application meetings by interacting with the appropriate directorate of Health Canada, and preparation of meeting requests, meeting packages, and other post-meeting requirements.

 Insights